-Dermatologists are finding new ways that a proper diet can help in your anti-aging routine.
+Dermatologists are finding new ways that a proper diet and cooking sous vide can help in your anti-aging routine.
 Your skin can look younger if you eat the right foods.
 Colorful vegetables and fruits contain antioxidants that protect healthy cells from unstable molecules in the body.

 When cells die, signs of aging appear, including wrinkles.
 Each meal should include veggies and fruits.

 Vitamin C is another antioxidant that will keep your skin more youthful in appearance.
 Eating green and yellow vegetables can lead to fewer wrinkles, according to a 2010 study.
 Including dairy products is also important.

 They promote strong bones, which are the framework for your skin.
 In addition, they can make you less prone to heart disease.

 Omega-3 fatty acids in fish give you benefits when it comes to anti-aging.
 They give your heart protection and allow you to exercise more frequently, which leads to younger-looking skin.
 Whole grains help the health of blood vessels, which bring much-needed blood to the facial skin.

 What Foods Should You Avoid In Order To See Anti-Aging Benefits?

 There are also foods that can hinder your anti-aging efforts.
 It’s best to stay away from bakery delights and high-fat meats.
 These contain saturated fats, which may clog your arteries and lessen the effective circulation of blood to your organs, including your skin.

 Lowering your sugar intake is a healthy way to engage in anti-aging.
 This will help your body to fight off heart disease and diabetes, allowing you a more energetic lifestyle.
 This, in turn, is reflected in healthy skin cells.